 Body odour starts to occur during puberty.
 Men tend to suffer more from body odour than women as they sweat more from their apocrine glands.
 However, women actually have more sweat glands overall.

 Certain foods like curry, garlic or spices, alcohol, and some types of medication can also make our sweat smell unpleasant.

 If you sweat a lot, you may find that body odour is becoming a problem.
 Here are a few things that could help:

-- Sweat can easily get trapped in our armpits, feet, toes and genital area – which can lead to sweat patches, so it’s important to properly wash and dry these parts of your body with an appropriate soap or shower gel.
+- Sweat can easily get trapped in our armpits, feet, toes, and genital area, which can lead to sweat patches.
+It’s important to properly wash and dry these parts of your body with an appropriate soap or shower gel.

 - As hair allows sweat to get trapped and cause body odour, shaving your underarms can help.

-- If smelly feet are a problem, make sure you wear socks made from natural fabrics and change them daily, and avoid wearing shoes made from synthetic materials.
+- If smelly feet are a problem, make sure you wear socks made from natural fabrics and change them daily.
+Avoid wearing shoes made from synthetic materials.

 Rexona has a range of antiperspirant innovations to help with body odour including 48-hour protection and our extra protection antiperspirant, Maximum Protection.